 Activities to get coverage for in Nicaragua

 Risks aside, Nicaragua is still a stunningly beautiful country with a lot of exciting experiences to offer.
-Favorite things to do in the country include:
+Favourite things to do in the country include:

 - Adventure activities.
 Nicaragua offers ziplining, whitewater tours, skydiving, bungee jumping and a range of other thrills that make it a bucket-list destination for adrenaline junkies.
 Activities that are considered risky by insurers might not be covered on a basic policy, so if you plan to get your heart pumping look for a policy that covers adventure activities.

 - Photographing the country.
-From bustling nightlife that makes for gorgeous long-exposure shots to lush forests you can catch every detail of with a fast shutter speed, Nicaragua is a photographer’s dream.
+Nicaragua is a photographer’s dream – from bustling nightlife that makes for gorgeous long-exposure shots to lush forests, you can catch every detail with fast shutter speed.
 If you’re bringing expensive camera equipment with you, make sure the limit on your policy is high enough to cover it if anything is lost, stolen or damaged.

 Who do I contact in an emergency?